ballarat-hackerspace/association/rules-of-the-association.md

 **(4)** A member who is the subject of a proposed special resolution under subrule (3)(a) may make representations in writing to the Secretary or President of the Association (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association.

 **(5)** The Secretary or the President may give a copy of the representations to each member of the Association or, if they are not so given, the member may require that they be read out at the meeting at which the special resolution is to be proposed.

+**(6)** Terms of office are two annual general meetings.

+**(7)** The position of President will be vacated on annual general meetings in even-numbers years starting in 2020.

+**(8)** The position of Treasurer will be vacated on annual general meetings in even-numbers years starting in 2020.

+**(9)** The position of Vice-President will be vacated on annual general meetings in even-numbers years starting in 2021.

+**(10)** The position of Secretary will be vacated on annual general meetings in even-numbers years starting in 2021.

+**(11)** All positions will be declared vacated in the annual general meeting held in 2019.

 ### 56 Vacation of office